FakeGamerGuy/Lights-Out/README.md

 Simple recreation of Lights Out in C++

 This is a project for practicing basic C++ as I learn it, so none of the methods used here are presumed to be good. <3

+Adding additional text for the purpose of learning to use git.